CSCfi/openstack-bastion/README.md

 ```

 After that you can fill in the parameters for the Heat stack.
 First copy the
-example Heat parameter file under the playbooks directory in `openstack-bastion`:
+example Heat parameter file to the playbooks directory in `openstack-bastion`
+under a new name (the name given to the new file is important here):

 ```bash
 $ cd openstack-bastion